 PiHole Docker Considerations

-Some users may decide that they prefer to run Pi-Hole directly on the host rather than inside Docker/Kubernetes, since these add additional points of potential failure.
-I prefer to run everything in Kubernetes because it gives me convenient observability tools, allowing me to monitor everything remotely.
+Some users may decide that they prefer to run Pi-Hole directly on the host.
+They might argue that Docker provides additional points of potential failure.
+I prefer to run everything in Kubernetes because it gives me convenient observability tools.
+This means I can monitor everything remotely.

-It may be tempting to run Pi-Hole in host networking mode, but I prefer to avoid that whenever possible…
+It may be tempting to run Pi-Hole in host networking mode.
+I prefer to avoid that whenever possible…

 Kubernetes Helm Chart

-As of this writing, there is not an official (“stable”) Kubernetes helm chart for Pi-Hole.
+As of this writing, there is not an official Kubernetes helm chart (automated installer) for Pi-Hole.
 However, I was able to get the Pi-Hole helm chart from mojo2600 working well.

-In the README, there is a reference to MetalLB (a load balancer for baremetal clusters).
+In the README, there is a reference to MetalLB.
+This is a load balancer for bare-metal clusters.
 For running a home server, this is an excellent way to assign a static IP without resorting to hostNetwork or NodePorts.

 Custom DNS Names (DNSMasq)

-When accessing the home server(s) — running things like Home Assistant — it’s best if the traffic never leaves the local network.
-This is faster (no internet requests to the outside world) and more secure (no data leaves the network).
+When accessing the home server(s) it’s best if the traffic never leaves the local network.
+This is faster (no internet requests to the outside world).
+It is also more secure (no data leaves the network).

-A typical way of going about this is to access the server via the LAN IP address when on the local network, and otherwise to use the public domain name.
-However, this complicates various other tasks because it becomes necessary to write software that uses the URL appropriate to the context.
-In some cases, this may even become prohibitive (when a server expects to be accessed at a specific URL).
+A typical way of doing this is to access the server via the LAN IP address.
+This can only be done when connected to the home network.
+Otherwise, use the public domain name.
+However, this complicates various other tasks.
+It becomes necessary to write software that uses a different URL appropriate to the context.
+You have to remember to type the right URL or IP address.
+In some cases, this may even become a problem (when server software is not written to support both simultaneously).

-Instead, it’s possible to use Pi-Hole to run dnsmasq, which effectively allows you make it so that queries from inside the network receive the local IP address of the server instead of the remote IP address (see below for configuration files).
+Instead, it’s possible to use Pi-Hole to run dnsmasq.
+This allows you make it so that queries from inside the network receive the local IP address of the server instead of the remote IP address.
+See below for configuration files.

 house.snowy-cabin.com.
-Normally, users typing this URL in the browser would receive back the public IP address (as described in creating a server with a custom domain name).
+Normally, users typing this URL in the browser would receive back the public IP address.
+This is described in creating a server with a custom domain name.
 However, when inside the network, we can run

 nslookup house.snowy-cabin.com to see: